smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 If the app service consumer subscribed to updates from the app service provider they will receive those updates through an `OnAppServiceData ` notification.
 This notification will simply contain an `AppServiceData` struct with the updated data.

 ###### OnAppServiceData

+Notifications will come through as data changes.
+Only the data that changed should be expected to be included.
+This prevents the provider and subscriber traffic from becoming too large.
+However, it is recommended that these be batched together when possible as to avoid constant traffic.

 ```xml
 <function name="OnAppServiceData" functionID="OnAppServiceDataID" messagetype="notification">